Mark Cuban is the hero America needs (on Xwitter)

 Miller jumped in, as always, because let’s be honest, who is actually inviting Stephen Miller into a conversation?
 And this is where things started to go south.
 Because as a guy who is always screaming about government overreach, Miller sure does seem to love the idea of controlling others.
 See, e.g., the Muslim Travel Ban, the Child Separation Policy, and the reduction in the number of asylum seekers admitted by the US, all of which were policies Miller helped shape and was intimately involved in pushing out.
 And after a bit of back and forth between Cuban and Miller, Cuban hit back with the ole Michael Scott line “Where are you the way that you are?”

 I can’t recommend going on Xwitter (something I never recommend) and reading Cuban’s entire reply, which only gets better the more you read.
-And Cuban hits right at the heat of today’s version of conservatism: the desire to be free of basic human dignity and the freedom to do and say all manner of hateful things that cause genuine harm, all while denigrating people who chose to live their lives differently than the masses.
+And Cuban hits right at the heart of today’s version of conservatism: the desire to be free of basic human dignity and the freedom to do and say all manner of hateful things that cause genuine harm, all while denigrating people who chose to live their lives differently than the masses.
 Miller’s Child Separation Policy ripped apart thousands of families, and over 1,000 children still had not been united with their parents as of February of 2023.
 That is real, active harm to thousands of human beings.
-But Miller would rather get upset about a 29-year old woman who shares that her life is full without children.
+But Miller would rather get upset about a 29-year-old woman who shares that her life is full without children.
 Stephen, why do you care?

 And this is when Cuban comes in with the elbow drop: